AHRC Research Network: Representing ‘Classical Music’ in the Twenty-First Century

 Principal Investigator: Dr. Adrian Curtin (University of Exeter)

-Co-Investigator: Dr. Adam Whittaker (Birmingham City University)
+Co-Investigator: Dr. Adam Whittaker (Royal Birmingham Conservatoire)

 This network connects scholars in the humanities and social sciences with professionals working in the arts and media to foster interdisciplinary and cross-sector dialogue, develop research projects, promote the creation of new artistic work, disseminate knowledge, and inform industry practices concerning the representation of classical music in the twenty-first century, especially in the UK.